Large induced forests in planar multigraphs: The lower bound for a small number of pairs of vertices with parallel edges

 Now, take a maximum induced forest $F_G$ in $G_M$.
 Consider a pair of vertices $u$ and $v$ with parallel edges between them in $M$.
 Denote by $w$ the new added vertex from the subdivided edge between $u$ and $v$.
 Since $uvw$ is a triangle in $G_M$, at most $2$ of these three vertices belong to $F_G$.
 If $w$ belongs to $F_G$, then at most one of $u$ and $v$ belongs to $F_G$, and we remove $w$.
 If both $u$ and $v$ belong to $F_G$, then $w$ cannot belong to $F_G$, and we arbitrarily remove one of $u$ and $v$ (if one of them was not already removed in previous steps for another pair of vertices).
 In all cases, after the removal of at most $1$ vertex, $w$ does not belong to the resulting forest and at most one of $u$ and $v$ belongs to the resulting forest.
 So, the parallel edges in $M$ between $u$ and $v$ cannot create a $2$-cycle in the resulting forest.
 When we do this for all $k$ pairs of vertices with parallel edges between them in $M$, we clearly get an induced forest in $M$, which we denote by $F_M$, and we removed at most $k$ vertices from $F_G$.
 Therefore, $a(M) \geq |V(F_M)| \geq |V(F_G)|-k=a(G_M)-k$.

 Combining the two obtained opposite inequalities $a(G_M) \geq a(M)+k$ and $a(M)+k \geq a(G_M)$, we get the equality $a(G_M)=a(M)+k$, as claimed. \end{proof}

-\begin{theorem} Any lower bound $a(G) \geq a(n)$, where $a(n)$ is a function of $n$ that does not depend on $G$, for all simple planar graphs $G$ on $n$ vertices implies the lower bound $a(M) \geq a(n+k)-k$ for all planar multigraphs $M$ on $n$ vertices and with $k$ pairs of vertices that have parallel edges between them. \end{theorem} \begin{proof} Consider a planar multigraph $M$ on $n$ vertices and with $k$ pairs of vertices that have parallel edges between them.
+\begin{theorem} Any lower bound $a(G) \geq a(n)$, where $a(n)$ is a function of $n$ that does not depend on $G$, for every simple planar graph $G$ on $n$ vertices implies the lower bound $a(M) \geq a(n+k)-k$ for every planar multigraph $M$ on $n$ vertices and with $k$ pairs of vertices that have parallel edges between them. \end{theorem} \begin{proof} Consider a planar multigraph $M$ on $n$ vertices and with $k$ pairs of vertices that have parallel edges between them.
 By Lemma~\ref{lemma:multigraph_to_simple_graph_subdividing_duplicate_edges_a}, there exists a simple planar graph $G_M$ on $n+k$ vertices such that $a(G_M)=a(M)+k$.
 Applying the lower bound $a(G) \geq a(n)$ to $G_M$, we get $a(G_M) \geq a(n+k)$.
 Finally, we have $a(M)=a(G_M)-k \geq a(n+k)-k$, as claimed. \end{proof}

-\begin{corollary} For every planar multigraph $M$ on $n$ vertices and $k$ pairs of vertices that have parallel edges between them, we have $a(M) \geq \frac{2}{5}n-\frac{3}{5}k$. \end{corollary} \begin{proof} It is an application of Theorem~\ref{theorem:lower_bound_for_simple_graphs_implies_lower_bound_for_multigraphs_for_small_number_of_pairs_of_vertices_with_parallel_edges} to the best known lower bound $a(G) \geq \frac{2}{5}n$ for simple planar graphs, which follows from the existence of an acyclic $5$-coloring~\cite{borodin_acyclic_5-coloring} by taking the two largest color classes (an \emph{acyclic coloring} is defined as a proper coloring where the union of any two color classes induces a forest, or, equivalently, as a proper coloring where any cycle contains at least $3$ colors). \end{proof}
+\begin{corollary} For every planar multigraph $M$ on $n$ vertices and with $k$ pairs of vertices that have parallel edges between them, we have $a(M) \geq \frac{2}{5}n-\frac{3}{5}k$. \end{corollary} \begin{proof} It is an application of Theorem~\ref{theorem:lower_bound_for_simple_graphs_implies_lower_bound_for_multigraphs_for_small_number_of_pairs_of_vertices_with_parallel_edges} to the best known lower bound $a(G) \geq \frac{2}{5}n$ for simple planar graphs, which follows from the existence of an acyclic $5$-coloring~\cite{borodin_acyclic_5-coloring} by taking the two largest color classes (an \emph{acyclic coloring} is defined as a proper coloring where the union of any two color classes induces a forest, or, equivalently, as a proper coloring where any cycle contains at least $3$ colors). \end{proof}

 \begin{corollary} The AB conjecture for simple planar graphs, assuming that it holds, would imply that, for every planar multigraph $M$ on $n$ vertices and with $k$ pairs of vertices that have parallel edges between them, we have $a(M) \geq \frac{n-k}{2}$. \end{corollary} \begin{proof} It directly follows from Theorem~\ref{theorem:lower_bound_for_simple_graphs_implies_lower_bound_for_multigraphs_for_small_number_of_pairs_of_vertices_with_parallel_edges}. \end{proof}